sanni85/Mod-l-modular-forms/README.md

 * **characteristic** (integer): the characteristic of the base ring of the form, a prime ell
 * **deg** (integer): degree of base field over prime field
-* **level** (integer): minimal level of the form, that is the smallest level in which the eigenvalue system does occurr
+* **level** (integer): minimal level of the form, that is the smallest level in which the eigenvalue system does occurr.
+If the associated representation is irreducible this is the Artin conductor away from l.
 * **weight_grading** (integer): weight of the form modulo ell-1
-* **reducible** (list [string, integer, string, integer]): [dirichlet character label, power of cyclotomic character, etc] this means that the associated representation is reducible
-* **eisenstein_weight**(integer): minimal weight of the Eisenstein lift of smallest weight, this is filled only if reducible is filled
+* **reducible** (list [string, integer, string, integer, integer]): [dirichlet character label, power of cyclotomic character,dirichlet character label, power of cyclotomic character, eisenstein_weight] this means that the associated representation is reducible, given by the specified characters.
+The eisenstein_weight is the minimal weight of the Eisenstein lift of smallest weight, this is filled only if reducible is filled
-* **cuspidal**(list [integer, string, string, string]): description of the cuspidal lift of smallest weight.
+* **cuspidal_lift**(list [integer, string, string, string]): description of the characteristic zero cuspidal lift of smallest weight.
 This consists of the weight of the newform, the label of the newform (level.weight.m.galois_orbit, where the Dirichlet character considered if level.m), the polynomial giving the Hecke eigenvalue field (string), the generators of the ideal used for the reduction.
 * **dirchar** (string): label of the mod ell Dirichlet character, see part 2.
 * **atkinlehner** (list of two-element lists of integers): [[int(p^e), int(W_{p^e})] for p^e exactly dividing N]
 * **n_coeffs** (integer): the number of Fourier coefficients